(a) Facility location. Any proposed new facility shall

 to sustain all dead and live loads in accordance with accepted engineering

 practices and standards and the local governing building codes.
+Where

-codes shall be adhered to: Uniform Building Code, 1999 edition, published
+shall be adhered to: Uniform Building Code, 1999 edition, published

-by the International Conference of Building Officials, 5360 Workman
+by the International Conference of Building Officials.

 (1) General architectural requirements.
 All new construction,